Space analytics firm HawkEye targets $2.4 billion valuation in US IPO

-April 27 : HawkEye 360 is targeting a valuation of up to $2.42 billion in its initial public offering in the United States, the space analytics company said on Monday.
+April 27 : HawkEye 360 is targeting a valuation of up to $2.42 billion in its initial public offering in the United States, the space analytics company said on Monday, as it looks to capitalize on a rebound in the listings market.

 The Herndon, Virginia-based firm is seeking to raise up to $416 million by offering 16 million shares priced between $24 and $26 apiece.